Palliative Care Research Network

 AIIHPC Palliative Care Research Network (PCRN) was established in 2012 to address the need for more collaborative palliative care research on the island of Ireland.
 The PCRN brings together leading researchers in palliative and end of life care so they can share knowledge, collaborate and produce evidence based research to change practice through education and inform policy.

-PCRN members are leading researchers from our partner organisations on the island of Ireland who focus on palliative care research and include people from many of the major research institutions across the island of Ireland including UCD, TCD, DCU, RCSI, UCC, NUIG, UU and QUB.
+PCRN members are leading researchers from our partner organisations on the island of Ireland who focus on palliative care research and include people from many of the major research institutions across the island of Ireland including UCD, TCD, DCU, RCSI, UCC, NUIG, UL, UU and QUB.
 Current members represent a number of disciplines associated with palliative care including medicine, nursing, psychology, occupational therapy, health economics, pharmacy and law.
 Our members also provide mentoring and support to the Early Career Researcher Forum (ECRF).

 Each year we hold a PCRN Annual Symposium that allows members opportunities to learn from global experts, share knowledge and network.
 In October 2017 we held our sixth Annual Symposium that focussed on collaborative, strategic and interdisciplinary palliative care research.
 The Symposium was opened by Minister for Health Simon Harris and the keynote speaker was Professor David Clark (University of Glasgow) link.

 In 2017 we launched the PCRN Strategic Plan that sets out the main objectives of the PCRN and implementation actions required over five years (2017-2022).